nishanthjois/Autonomous-Vehicle-Detection/README.md

 Raw pixel values are still quite useful to include in our feature vector in searching for cars.
 As it will be cumbersome to include three color channels of a full resolution image we can perform spatial binning on an image and still retain enough information to help in finding vehicles.

-Even going all the way down to 32 x 32 pixel resolution, the car itself is still clearly identifiable by eye, and this means that the relevant features are still preserved at this resolution.
+Even going all the way down to 32 x 32 pixel resolution, the car itself will still be clearly identifiable by eye, and this means that the relevant features are still preserved at this resolution.

   `
   small_img = cv2.resize(image, (32, 32))